Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: model

 \section{$K\Gamma\Gamma'$ model}

 Recent experiments using a pulsed magnetic field in the $c$-axis determined a quantum disordered phase at intermediate fields\cite{zhou_intermediate_2022}.
 To study this state, we examine the $K\Gamma\Gamma'$ model as a minimal model for \aru with an out-of-plane magnetic field.
 We choose an experimentally relevant parameterization $(K,\Gamma,\Gamma')=(-1,0.25,-0.02)$, where the classical ground state is magnetically ordered with large unit cells at intermediate fields between the zig-zag and polarized phases\cite{chern_magnetic_2020}.
 Since the classical large unit cell magnetic orders are very close in energy, these phases form a thermal ensemble at finite temperature.
 Figure \ref{fig:kggp_DSSF} shows the progression of the DSSF at increasing field strengths.
 At zero field in Fig. \ref{fig:kggp_DSSF}(a), we see a combination of sharp bands corresponding to the three configurations of the zig-zag order that arises from the $C_3$ symmetry of the honeycomb.
 As the field is switched on, we see the appearance of a large amount of bands in Fig. \ref{fig:kggp_DSSF}(b) corresponding to the frustration between several large unit cell magnetic orders.
 These bands eventually blur into continuum-like excitations seen in Figs. \ref{fig:kggp_DSSF}(c) and (d).
 In this regime, the large unit cell magnetic orders form a thermal ensemble at finite temperature and behave as the degenerate manifold for the intermediate state found in DMRG and tensor network studies\cite{gohlke_emergence_2020}.
 The blurring of the bands therefore corresponds to a quantum paramagnet; whether this state is indeed a spin liquid has yet to be determined in the study of the quantum model.
 Finally, the system crosses over to the polarized state as shown in Figs. \ref{fig:kggp_DSSF}(e) and (f).
 The behaviour of this crossover to the polarized state is similar to those observed in the FM and AFM Kitaev models, in that there are regions well-described and not well-described by LSWT.
+These results are consistent with a previous work that computed the dynamical structure factor using a stochastic Landau-Lifshitz approach that introduced finite temperature effects as thermal noise\cite{franke_thermal_2022}.